 Monday, 14 May 2012

-10 Practical Ways To Use Apps in Primary Mathematics Teaching - By Mr Williams
+10 Practical Ways To Use Apps in Primary Mathematics Teaching

 My name is Chris Williams, Mathematics Co-ordinator at Spring Cottage Primary School, alongside Andrew Yeomans.
 I work with David Andrews in Year 6 and have been a participant in the introduction of iPads at the school.
 I am currently working with David on pupil blogging projects and the development of digital pupil portfolios.